OpenLineage/OpenLineage/proposals/2161/registry.md

 - Generated doc from the json schemas of the facets.
 Publish them on openlineage.io

 #### Additional documentation
-We can create a documentation page per use case to document what facet can be use in what case:
+We can create a documentation page per use case to document what facet can be used in what case:

 - Compliance with privacy laws (GDPR, CCPA, …)
 - Compliance with Banking regulation (BCBS-239)